mjbradvica/personal-website-articles/2023/differentiating-local-intermediate-and-global-state.md

 ## Intermediate

 Intermediate state builds on local state by taking a local state variable and introducing a switch statement.
-It is referred to intermediate state because it solves situations where you need more than just local state, but global state would be overkill.
+It is referred to as intermediate state because it solves situations wherein you need more than just local state- while global state would be overkill.

 > Intermediate state = local state + switch statement.

 The common pattern to use for intermediate state is a reducer.
 A reducer simply encapsulates the local state variable while exposing the state and a dispatch function.
 If you are using React, the [useReducer](https://react.dev/reference/react/useReducer) hook is built into the framework.
-Vue and Angular uses do not fret, it is an [easy concept to copy.](https://michaelbradvica.com/mimicking-use-reducer-in-vue-and-angular)
+Do not fret if you use Vue or Angular; it is an [easy concept to copy.](https://michaelbradvica.com/mimicking-use-reducer-in-vue-and-angular)

 Applying intermediate state requires you to ask the following questions:

 - Am I drilling props though many components?
 - Do I have lots of callbacks going to a single state variable?

 If you answered yes to either of these questions, then you may want to consider using intermediate state.
 The dispatch function that is returned from a reducer hook is a form of [Command](https://en.wikipedia.org/wiki/Command_pattern).
-Where we are taking N number of parameters and condensing them down in a single object.
-This allows us to reduce the number of callbacks that need to be passed to children-thus reducing our props count.
+We are taking N number of parameters and condensing them into a single object.
+Ultimately, this allows us to reduce the number of callbacks that need to be passed to children-thus reducing our props count.

-Looking at the following code:
+See the following code:

 ```typescript
 interface MyComponentProperties {